tpoibeau/tpoibeau.github.io/_pages/ucai.md

 author_profile: true
 ---

-Companion page for the book [Understanding Conversational AI: The Philosophy, Ethics and Social Impact of Large Language Modls]([https://www.ubiquitypress.com/books/m/10.5334/bde]) ([Ubiquity Press)), published in December 2025 as an open access book)
+This page is a companion site for the book Understanding Conversational AI: Philosophy, Ethics, and the Social Impact of Large Language Models, published by Ubiquity Press in December 2025.

+The book is fully open access and examines large language models from philosophical, ethical, and societal perspectives.

+This page provides additional materials, updates, and resources related to the book.

+**Reference: **
 Understanding Conversational AI: Philosophy, Ethics, and Social Impact of Large Language Models
 Thierry Poibeau
 Ubiquity Press (open access)